 Besides us, the only people there were actual students and professors – or at least they seemed like the part.

-Our next stop was Museum of silver, Hrádek and medieval mine and trust me it’s not as boring as it sounds.
+Our next stop was the Museum of silver, Hrádek, and medieval mine, and trust me it’s not as boring as it sounds.
 There are 2 tours you can choose from.
-The first one is basic museum but the second one is way more interesting.
+The first one is a basic museum but the second one is way more interesting.
 It’s called the Road of the Silver and you’ll be heading down to the mines.

 The next English tour of the mines was available in like three hours so in meantime we got lunch and explored the town some more until it was time for us to get down to the mines.